tijptjik/ascension/S06/rules.md

 * House Lannister
 * House Stark

-Of special note are the **Council of Meereen**, which consist of the formidable characters who remained to rule Meereen at the close of season 5; **House Arryn**, which might as well be House Baelish; **Independents** which gather the many mystics, magicians and maniacs of both continents; **Night's Watch & Free Folk** which have formed an unholy alliance; **League of Minor Orders** which gather nobility and clergy from the Order of the Sparrows, Slave traders from Essos, Lords of the House Frey and Ser Davos Seaworth; **House Tyrell** which includes their sworn bannerman from House Tarly; and **House Targaryen & Dothraki Horde** which contain many of the yet-to-be-introduced characters.
+Of special note are **Council of Meereen**, which consist of the formidable characters who remained to rule Meereen at the close of season 5; **House Arryn**, which might as well be House Baelish; **Independents** which gather the many mystics, magicians and maniacs of both continents; **Night's Watch & Free Folk** which have formed an unholy alliance; **League of Minor Orders** which gather nobility and clergy from the Order of the Sparrows, Slave traders from Essos, Lords of the House Frey and Ser Davos Seaworth; **House Tyrell** which includes their sworn bannerman from House Tarly; and **House Targaryen & Dothraki Horde** which contain many of the yet-to-be-introduced characters.

+#### Bidding for a House

+In order to maximise the number of people who are playing the house of their choice, we are following a bidding procedure:

+1. The Game Master will open up a Thread on Facebook with all players.
+2. Each Player announces which House they wish to take.
+3. If the House of your choice is uncontested after all 12 players have mentioned their preference, or 24 hours have past.
+You claim that House.
+4. If however a House is contested, the claimants will bid against each other to win the House
+    1. You bid with %penalty on your score for the first episode. so if you bid '10' and win the House, it means you will only receive 90% of the points awarded for the first episode.
+    2. If you bid over 100%, overages are deducted from subsequent episodes.
+So 250% means you don't score any points for the first two episodes and onlf half for the third episode.... really, don't enter a bidding war.
+    3. If you lose a contested house, you can pick an unclaimed House - first come, first serve.
+    4. The bidding process will run until everyone has picked a House, or 36 hours, whichever comes first.
+    5. If a player fails to indicate their interest within 24 hours, they are randomly assigned an unclaimed House by the Game Master.
+This is to unsure that the other players can proceed to the bidding round for contested Houses.5
+5. The Game Master registers your House in the Game.

 ### Characters

-1. Their `affiliation` to a given house;
-2. Scoring potential, or `prominence`,
-3. Damage potential, or `violence`, and
-4. Ability to gather intelligence, or `diplomacy`.

-Each character has four main traits:
+Other than their ability to bring in points in each of the award categories, each character has four main traits which defines their role and value in the game.

-* **Affiliation**, either a house, a lesser house, or an independent.
+* **House**, affiliation with a major or minor house, a cult, guild or the independents.
-* **Prominence**, how central is this character to Game of Thrones
+* **Prominence**, how central they are to Game of Thrones.
-* **Violence**, how deadly is this characer
+* **Violence**, how deadly they are.
-* **Diplomacy**, how good is this character at winning information
+* **Diplomacy**, how good they are at gathering intelligence

+#### Missions

+Missions are at the heart of player interactivity in Crossed Banners.
+Missions are what elevated Ascesion about a fantasy league.

+#### Prominence
+#### Violence
+#### Diplomacy

 #### Available Characters

 All 88 available characters have an [affiliation & powers](https://github.com/tijptjik/ascension/blob/gh-pages/S06/character.powers.csv) and have a [bios](https://github.com/tijptjik/ascension/blob/gh-pages/S06/character.bio.csv) to remind you who they are.

-#### Prominence

 #### Fatality